Project 2: CS 61A Autocorrected Typing Software

 python3 cats.py -t cats kittens

-You can try out the web-based graphical user interface (GUI) using the following command.
+You can also try out the web-based graphical user interface (GUI) using the following command.
 (You may have to use Ctrl+C or Cmd+C on your terminal to quit the GUI after you close the tab in your browser).

 python3 cats_gui.py